Just so you know who’s behind this site …

 I’m a native of Ayr, the birthplace of the poet Robert Burns.
-Although I love his work, that’s about all we have in common.
+That’s about all we have in common.
 Like so many others, writing songs and posing with a guitar were my chosen (and only) routes to social acceptance as a teenager.
-My first taste of band life came at Glasgow University, but it was a let-down in some ways – a year’s rehearsal followed by one gig.
-No tour, no records, no girls, no glory.
-See Window Bill.

 I’ve been writing songs since I was 16.
 My inspirations then were the folk-rock-psychedelic singers and bands that clustered around the Island Records label in the early 70s.
 I’ve written about a lot of them on this site.
 Although I played my songs here and there, it wasn’t until I moved to Edinburgh in 1990 that I took it seriously.
-I’d been living in Staffordshire with my wife and children but had six months alone in Edinburgh starting a new job while she sold the house in Staffordshire.
 That period of writing, recording and networking laid the foundation for the albums that followed and for many of the songs I still play.

 Instrumentals and composition

 I also dabble in instrumental music.
 I love Fripp and Eno’s soundscapes and have created many of my own from that inspiration.
-Recently I’ve learned to read and write music and have been studying classical composition styles, although I’m not ready to go public with that yet!
+Recently I’ve learned to read and write music and have been studying classical composition styles and orchestration.

 Albums and bands